Identity Fraud Protection

 Whitelist IPs

-You can whitelist certain IP addresses with the IFP module directly from the ReachFive Console.
+You can whitelist certain IP addresses with for Identity Fraud Protection directly from the ReachFive Console.

 Whitelisted IP addresses will bypass the attack protection policy.
 Proceed with caution.